J. R. Villarreal: 2007–2014: Transition to adult roles

-2015–present: Sitcoms, Black Scorpion, Freeridge & Landman
+2015–2024: Sitcoms, Black Scorpion, Freeridge & Landman

 While moving to behind-the-scenes roles as a producer on film projects such as An American in Texas and Scumbags, Villarreal recurred on multiple television series: High & Mighty, Netflix' Medal of Honor, and ABC family sitcom United We Fall, which lasted for one season.

 In 2022, Villarreal was cast in the lead role as Black Scorpion / Cruz de la Vega on Disney Channel program Ultra Violet & Black Scorpion, a show recognized by critics for its meaningful celebration of cultural heritage and the customs of the Mexican American community.
 The show remained on the network for 16 episodes.
 He would next recur as comedic relief Tio Tonio on Netflix' short-lived On My Block spin-off Freeridge.
-Villarreal appeared as Juan "Cinco" Lopez, the underworld-dealing second husband of Latin vocalist Jenni Rivera in Jenni, a 2024 biopic about Rivera's life.
+Villarreal also appeared as Juan "Cinco" Lopez, the underworld-dealing second husband of Latin vocalist Jenni Rivera in Jenni, a 2024 biopic about Rivera's life.

 In 2024, Villarreal received acclaim for his recurring arc as antagonist Manuel Lopez on Taylor Sheridan television drama Landman set in the Texas Oil fields.

+2025–present: Dutton Ranch

+In October 2025, Villarreal was announced as series regular Azul in Sheridan Yellowstone spin-off series Dutton Ranch (which debuted in 2026 on streaming service Paramount+), and the series has since been renewed for a second season.

-He will next appear as Chino in 2025 thriller film The Low-End Theory, as series regular Azul in Sheridan Yellowstone spin-off series Dutton Ranch, and in an undisclosed role in sci-fi film Sky Valley.
+In 2026, Villarreal appeared as Chino in 2026 thriller film The Low-End Theory (renamed The Sweetest Kill) and will appear in an undisclosed role in sci-fi film Sky Valley.